 If you arrive here during the week, there is no need to book anywhere in advance.
 None of the hostals have websites that I could find – a facebook page perhaps, but the best way to book if you prefer to do so is by phone.

 There is more information on where to stay in Guadalupe in my more recent Guadalupe guide.

 How to get to Guadalupe Colombia

-I was coming South through Colombia, and came to Guadalupe from San Gil.
-I took a mini bus to Socorro for 4000 pesos, then a bus to Oiba with Copetran for 10,000 pesos, and from Oiba the 6,500 peso jeep bus to Guadalupe.
+I was coming South through Colombia and came to Guadalupe from San Gil.
+I took a minibus to Socorro for 4000 pesos, then a bus to Oiba with Copetran for 10,000 pesos, and from Oiba the 6,500 peso jeep-bus to Guadalupe.
 This did feel like a bit of a mission, but if you’re coming north the journey is easier from Bogota as most buses will pass through Oiba.
-The jeeps to Guadalupe are infrequent, and tend to fill up, so if you can time your journey to arrive perhaps 15-30 minutes before it leaves, that would be ideal.
-As at June 2016 these were the times of the jeeps from Guadalupe to Oiba, and the reverse trip, but these may well change.
+The jeeps to Guadalupe are infrequent and tend to fill up, so if you can time your journey to arrive perhaps 15-30 minutes before it leaves, that would be ideal.
+As of June 2016 these were the times of the jeeps from Guadalupe to Oiba, and the reverse trip, but these may well change.

 And a final reminder that, wherever you go in Guadalupe, please take all your rubbish with you, José was picking up litter as we went, it’s unfortunate that he had to do it, but another testament to his love for this wonderful place.

 You can read Chris’s See Colombia blog post on Guadalupe here: Santander’s Caño Cristales – The Rivers of Guadalupe

 Like this post?
 Pin it to read later: